Choosing Joy - a relationship exploration

 Slow to reconcile.

-By the way, you may recognize the first and third dot points in relation to 1 Corinthians 13 of the Holy Bible.
+Christianity: You may recognize the first three dot points in relation to 1 Corinthians 13 of the Holy Bible.
 I value this "Love is...." verse because it gives love advice "via negativa."
 That is, Corinthians tells us what not to do to achieve joy.
-I generally find “what not to do” instructions more effective than prescriptive instructions.
+I often find “what not to do” instructions more effective than prescriptive instructions.
 In this case, the Corinthians verse says: "Love keeps no record of wrongs."
-Sadly, most people keep records of wrongs all the time.
-It is our nature.
-As suggested earlier, not following Corinthians likely increases the confirmation bias associated with our locus of control.
-In our notes, we provide a reference to neuroanatomist Jill Bolte Taylor and her “Four Character” framework.
-Her framework identifies the neurological source of our struggle to follow the Corinthians and our nature to be a recorder of wrongs. [xii]
+This is good advice, as "recording wrongs" is in our nature.
+Most people keep records of wrongs all the time.
+Keeping a negative inventory of perceived slights and affronts is a default brain setting.
+Corinthians and related teachings help us find balance via the model presented earlier.
+It serves to counteract the outsized weight we may put on our self-perceptions.
+As suggested earlier in the bride/groom model, not following Corinthians likely increases the confirmation bias associated with our locus of control.

-Notice the last 3 dot points.
-Appreciation and empathy are the 2 key elements of our love for each other.
+Notice the last three dot points of the current state characteristics listed earlier.
+Two of those dot points, appreciation and empathy, are two key elements of our love for each other.
 We may love because we appreciate each other for our wonderful qualities and we may empathize with each other, especially if the other does something we do not like.
 Appreciation is for the good stuff, which helps us empathize with the bad stuff.
 By the way, I generally assume all relationships have some bad stuff.
 I assume relationship bad stuff is unavoidable.
 Think of the last time you had an argument with your partner.
 Did you quickly and fully reconcile?
 Or perhaps, did the feelings of the argument seem to linger for days or even weeks?
 Perhaps you do not recall an argument but feel there are lingering issues that are not reconciled.
 The current state is that lingering state.

 This framework describes the current state, with the undesired outcome being a longer time to reconcile.